surya170/ExamPortal/README.md

 Uses angular and SpringBoot for fast, responsive user interfaces.

-Separate roles for admin to keep content secure.
+Separate roles for admin to keep content secure. we use Spring Security

 —